SamRebilas/Challenge4-quiz/README.md

 # Challenge4-quiz

 ## Requirements
-### when the user clicks start the user is presented a question and the timer begins
+### 1. When the user clicks start the user is presented a question and the timer begins
-### when the user answers a question the user is presented with the next question
+### 2. When the user answers a question the user is presented with the next question
-### When the user answers a question incorrectly, a ten second time penalty is subtracted from the total time
+### 3. When the user answers a question incorrectly, a ten second time penalty is subtracted from the total time
-### When the user has answered all the questions the game ends and the user can see their score
+### 4. When the user has answered all the questions the game ends and the user can see their score

 ### deployable Link: https://samrebilas.github.io/Speedy-Code-Quiz/